 What our Life in the Thirteen Colonies lesson plan includes

 Lesson Objectives and Overview: What was it like to live in the late 18th century?
 Life in the Thirteen Colonies teaches students what life was like for earlier settlers.
 Students will compare their own lives to those of the colonists.
 They will learn about the different roles of colonial men and women of society and how life was different for people living on farms and in cities.
 They will discuss how many aspects of life have changed in the last 200 years.
-Building supplies were difficult to get, for instance.
-As a result, they made most homes of wood repurposed from clearing land to make farms.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Options for Lesson

-Included with this lesson is an “Options for Lesson” section that lists a number of suggestions for activities to add to the lesson or substitutions for the ones already in the lesson.
-For this lesson, there’s only one suggestion for the activity!
+This lesson includes an “Options for Lesson” section that lists a number of suggestions for activities to add to the lesson or substitutions for the ones already in the lesson.
+For this lesson, there’s only one suggestion for the activity.
 You can have students do research on colonial fashion and have them recreate colonial clothing to wear to class.
 This is a fun activity for your students and will help kick off the lesson in an enjoyable way!

 The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
 This page notes that students will learn how their lives differ from the lives people led during the colonial period.
-This page also includes lines that you can use to add your own notes as you’re preparing for this lesson.
+It also includes lines that you can use to add your own notes as you prepare for this lesson.